davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

 A goal of any information modeling language is not to impose a design philosophy but to provide the expressive power to allow model designers to communicate their intent unambiguously, clearly and succinctly.

-The actual JADN information model for OSCAL matches the published OSCAL specification, which does not require content to appear in any particular order.
-Back-matter could appear at the front of an OSCAL document, or Metadata after the Body, because Metaschema Assembly definitions do not impose a serialization order.
+The actual JADN information model for OSCAL uses a different pattern that matches the published OSCAL specification, which does not require content to appear in any particular order.
+Back-matter could appear at the front of an OSCAL document, or Metadata after the Body, because the current Metaschema does not impose a serialization order.
 A JADN IM can define field ordering if that is the designer's intent, but implementing it in JSON Schema would require a change to the serialization format.

 ```
        title: "OSCAL"